Eplerenone for Primary Aldosteronism

 The trial does not specify if you need to stop taking your current medications.
 However, you must have hypertension treated with at least one antihypertensive drug to participate.

-What safety data is available for Eplerenone?
+What is the safety track record for Eplerenone?

 This study is for adults aged 18-85 with high blood pressure treated with medication, specifically those diagnosed with Primary Aldosteronism (PA) who haven't been treated with drugs that block aldosterone.
 Participants must be able to fit in a PET/CT scanner and provide informed consent.
 People with a history of heart issues, allergy to eplerenone or spironolactone, current pregnancy, breastfeeding, or certain kidney problems cannot join.Inclusion Criteria